 What are the requirements?

-- Students must submit their poem(s) online [Please note: the 2014 contest has ended.].
-Students must have a faculty sponsor.
+- Students must submit their poem(s) in Microsoft Word, 12pt Times New Roman [Please note: the contest has ended.]

-- Please label additional pages with the author’s name, title of poem, and page number
+- Label all pages with the author’s name, title of poem, and page number

 - Each entry must include the following information: